The City of Oakley is set to begin construction on a long-awaited new recreation community center near Downtown.

 Funding for phase 2 of the project has not yet been identified, but construction is tentatively scheduled to begin early next year, with an estimated completion of January 2019.

-Sean Tongson, writer, is a resident of Oakley, a proud husband and father, and enjoys outdoor activities such as hiking, road tripping, and traveling.
+Sean Tongson, writer, is a resident of East Contra Costa County, a proud husband and father, and enjoys outdoor activities such as hiking, road tripping, and traveling.
 An avid bay area sports fan, Sean’s favorite teams include the 49ers, Giants, Sharks, and Warriors.